NiklasHaehn/Media_Parl_Speech/README.md

 ## Replication Materials

 I only upload my own code to this repository.
 For the code of the entire analysis, the repositories mentioned in the paper must be accessed.
+If there are similarities in parts of the code, the origin of the code was referenced in the code or in the master's thesis.

 ## Data